1. Who may submit papers to The Concord Review?

 Yes.
 We would like you to note that the submission and evaluation processes for The Concord Review and for the

 National Writing Board are completely separate.
 It is necessary to complete the submissions process for each separately.

 Please see the submissions guidelines for The Concord Review and the

 10. Will I hear if my paper is not used in the next issue?

 We publish about 8% of the essays we receive.
-If the Editor is too dense to publish your paper in the next issue, you will not hear anything, but your paper is still eligible for future issues.
+If the your paper will not be in the next issue, you will not hear anything, but your paper is still eligible for future issues.
 If your paper is to be published, you will receive a letter the month before the issue comes out.